rentruewang/snippets/README.md

 > A related concept is that of Turing equivalence – two computers P and Q are called equivalent if P can simulate Q and Q can simulate P. The Church–Turing thesis conjectures that any function whose values can be computed by an algorithm can be computed by a Turing machine, and therefore that if any real-world computer can simulate a Turing machine, it is Turing equivalent to a Turing machine.
 A universal Turing machine can be used to simulate any Turing machine and by extension the purely computational aspects of any possible real-world computer.

+> In computing, a [compiler](https://en.wikipedia.org/wiki/Compiler) is a computer program that translates computer code written in one programming language (the source language) into another language (the target language).

-As a [compiler](https://en.wikipedia.org/wiki/Compiler) is simply a translator between different languages, the best transformation (best software desgin) is therefore the best transformation from the source (map domain, physics domain etc) to the language understood by the Turing machine (your software), with structures mimicking the problems in the domains we aim to solve.
+A best translation is always the closest to the original that is the shortest in the new domain, therefore, the best transformation (best software desgin) is therefore the best transformation from the source (map domain, physics domain etc) to the language understood by the Turing machine (your software), with structures mimicking the problems in the domains we aim to solve, uneless there is a faster way of computing the same thing.